 - Vision loss

-If your systolic blood pressure is high your doctor may prescribe medicine to help bring it down (resource).
+If systolic blood pressure is high, a physician may prescribe medicine to help bring it down.
 The following are common blood pressure medications:

 - Ace inhibitors